cburschka/lyx/development/Win32/packaging/installer/Readme.txt

   extract from it the file FindProc.dll to the folder \Plugins\x86-unicode of NSIS's installation folder
 - download the plugin Inetc (https://nsis.sourceforge.io/Inetc_plug-in)
   extract the content into the NSIS's installation folder
+- Go to the Qt-kit directory, which you have specified as CMAKE_PREFIX_PATH before compiling in CMake Gui, enter the bin folder, copy these files:
+   Qt5Concurrent.dll"
+   Qt5Network.dll"
+   Qt5OpenGL.dll"
+   Qt5PrintSupport.dll"
+  to %%lyxbuild%%\LYX_INSTALLED\bin
 - open the file settings.nsh with a text editor and adapt the settings for your need.
 A good text editor for NSIS development is e.g. Visual Studio Code with the NSIS extension.
 - right-click on the file lyx-standard.nsi and choose "Compile NSIS script"